EmiFej/DRB-OSeMOSYS-model/README.md

 The code used for this paper is based on the above mentioned OSeMOSYS_2017_11_08 version, with changes made by Taco Neit in 2016 and Youssef Almulla in 2020.

 The OSeMOSYS model file can be accessed through this repository.
-Other versions are available at the [OSeMOSYS Website](http://www.osemosys.org/get-started.html)
+Other versions are available at the [OSeMOSYS GitHub repository](https://github.com/OSeMOSYS/OSeMOSYS) and [OSeMOSYS Website](http://www.osemosys.org/get-started.html)

 ### Solver
 ------------------